 So, I figured I better come up with my own mug cake, but not do the norm of chocolate, instead I chose toffee!
 Why a toffee mug cake?
-Well, because my favorite fudge recipe on my blog and that I've ever tried is my Vegan Toffee Sweet Potato Fudge.
-It is sooo good and I decided that was it, that would be the flavor I would do.
+Well, because my favorite fudge recipe on my blog and that I’ve ever tried is my Vegan Toffee Sweet Potato Fudge.
+It is so good and I decided that would be the flavor I would do.

 I can’t wait to hear what you think of this 5 Minute Toffee Mug Cake!
 Let me know by dropping me feedback below after you make it and don’t forget to star rate it!
 I’ll be dying to hear.
 You can also tag me on Instagram @thevegan8 and don’t forget my hashtag in your caption#thevegan8 so it’s saved to my page and I don’t miss it.
 Enjoy!

 OTHER VEGAN GLUTEN-FREE CAKE RECIPES TO TRY